-The CSTT has trained Czech military professionals as well as professionals in the military forces of Austria, Slovakia, and the US (Texas National Guard).
-Tens of thousands of military professionals, military schools students, and civilian universities students have trained at the state-of-the-art facility with the tools of constructive, virtual and live simulation and have practiced the skills for classic warfare and for missions in operations other than war.
+The CSTT trains Czech military professionals as well as professionals in the military forces of Austria, Slovakia, and the US (Texas National Guard).
+Military professionals, military schools students, and civilian university students train at the state-of-the-art facility with the tools of constructive, virtual, and live simulation and practice the skills required for classic warfare and for missions in other types of operations.

 BMP-2 crew simulator

-Four of VR Group’s BMP-2 crew simulators were installed in 2010 at the CSTT’s OSTT Vyskov division.
-These full mission simulators, which sit on 6-DOF hydraulics motion platforms, are designed for basic and advanced training of drivers of BMP-2 infantry combat vehicles.
+The BMP-2 crew simulators at the CSTT are full mission simulators, which sit on 6-DOF hydraulics motion platforms, are designed for basic and advanced training of drivers of BMP-2 infantry combat vehicles.

 The crew simulator enables operators to simulate emergency or breakdown situations that might occur during a battle or other circumstances, and can be used in tactical or specialized training as a part of a larger simulation unit in a distributed exercise.
 The simulator is equipped with an instructor's operating station for training preparation, observation, administration and evaluation.